Highlights from WiCS+E March Event: Building Inclusive Computational Skills

 - Contribute to open science initiatives (e.g., The Turing Way)

-- Contribute to the tools you use (e.g., PsychoPy)
+- Contribute to tools you use (e.g., PsychoPy)

 You can also sign up for the PsychoPy workshop (March 9th):